 Breakfast in the hotel and early departure for Arches National Park.

-Morning and picnic lunch in the park, where we will hear the fascinating 65-million-year geological history of the rocks – a story of ancient seas, burial of the rocks to depths of kilometres and uplift back to the surface.
-Our expert will also reveal how the geology and origin of the different rock layers helps create the spectacular arches.
-We will view some of the Park’s many arches up close.
+Morning and picnic lunch in the park, where we will elaborate on the fascinating 300-million-year history of the rocks – a story of ancient seas, deep burial of the rocks and later uplift back to the surface.
+Our expert will reveal how the origin of the different rock layers helps create the spectacular arches and discuss controversies about their evolution.
+We will view some of the park’s many arches up close.
 Our visit will include a short walk to the Delicate Arch viewing point (1/2 mile / .8km).
-The park has become increasing crowded and some adjustments may need to be made for scheduling based on park service admittance.

 Drive north to Dead Horse Point State Park, with dramatic views of the Colorado River and Canyonlands National Park.
-Depending on time, stops to see classic Fremont Petroglyphs along the river or dinosaur tracks.
+Stops to see classic Fremont petroglyphs along the river and dinosaur tracks.

 Leisurely morning at the hotel to enjoy the sunrise along the cliff faces and the peaceful views of the river.
 For early risers, a walk into red-rock country can be arranged before the 11 AM checkout.